invesdwin/invesdwin-maven-plugin/README.md

 	* with that it becomes easy to commit individual projects using Git Staging View by selecting the Working Sets
 	* except invesdwin-oss requires each project to be selected individually since Git Submodules need to be committed separately
 	* or use `mr commit` or direct git commands per project/repository on the console
-* You can configure IntelliJ keymaps using [this plugin](https://github.com/IntelliJIdeaKeymap4Eclipse/IntelliJIdeaKeymap4Eclipse)
+* You can configure IntelliJ Keymap if desired using [this plugin](https://github.com/IntelliJIdeaKeymap4Eclipse/IntelliJIdeaKeymap4Eclipse)
-	* on macOS `CTRL+SPACE` might require remapping so that "Content Assist" (aka code completion or intellisense) becomes usable (macOS might occupy that shortcut): Window -> Preferences -> Keys -> Content Assist
+	* with Eclipse Keymap on macOS `CTRL+SPACE` might require remapping so that code completion becomes usable (macOS might occupy that shortcut): Window -> Preferences -> Keys -> Content Assist

 ## IntelliJ Tips